INTERVIEW WITH LORI WINDSOR MOHR, AUTHOR OF THE DEBUT NOVEL, ‘THE ROAD AT MY DOOR’

-LWM: Writing what we know is one thing, writing what we want to convey is another.
+LM: Writing what we know is one thing, writing what we want to convey is another.
 I didn't want to write about me.
 I wanted to write about the experience of depression, the destructive power of secrets.
 Memoir seemed an obvious choice.
 However, that form had limitations.
 It's true memoirists use a novelist’s tools to bring readers into the moment: dialogue, scene, descriptive detail, all of it, like Jeannette Walls’s The Glass Castle or Sylvia Plath's The Bell Jar.
 But as a literary form, it didn't allow the creative freedom I needed for writing the most compelling, fluid, readable story possible.
-In Road I manipulated time by compressing it, reconfigured the family, combined to characters into one, left out a marriage, all decisions for building tension, keeping the emotional focus where it needed be.
-In the end, this wasn't about truth versus fiction.
+In Road I manipulated time by compressing it, I reconfigured the family, combined two characters into one, left out a marriage, all techniques for building tension, keeping the emotional focus where it needed be.
+The form I chose wasn't about truth versus fiction.
 It was about what I hoped readers would experience.

 The character of Reese Cavanaugh allowed me to create the best version of me that would move the story forward, draw readers in.
 Reese is prettier, smarter, funnier than I ever was!
 And she became her own person as the story evolved.
 I hated saying goodbye.
 In fact I kept tweaking the manuscript because I didn't want the story to end.
 Reese Cavanaugh brought magic to the writing, taking me to that sublime gray space between truth and illusion where reality is perception, and memory a creation.